Persian Constitutional Revolution

-The revolution opened the way for fundamental change in Persia, heralding the modern era.
-It was a period of unprecedented debate in a burgeoning press, and new economic opportunities.
-Many groups fought to shape the course of the revolution, and all segments of society were in some way changed by it.
-The old order, which King Nassereddin Shah Qajar had struggled for so long to sustain, was finally replaced by new institutions, new forms of expression, and a new social and political order.
+The revolution was "the first of its kind in the Islamic world, earlier than the revolution of the Young Turks in 1908".
+It opened the way for the modern era in Iran, and debate in a burgeoning press.
+Many groups fought to shape the course of the revolution.
+The old order, which Naser al-Din Shah Qajar had struggled for so long to sustain, was finally replaced by new institutions.

-King Mozaffar ad-Din Shah Qajar signed the 1906 constitution shortly before his death.
-He was succeeded by Mohammad Ali Shah, who abolished the constitution and bombarded the parliament in 1908 with Russian and British support.
-This led to another pro-constitutional movement.
-The constitutionalist forces marched to Tehran, forced Mohammad Ali Shah's abdication in favor of his young son Ahmad Shah Qajar, and re-established the constitution in 1909.
+Mozaffar ad-Din Shah Qajar signed the 1906 constitution shortly before his death.
+He was succeeded by Mohammad Ali Shah Qajar, who abolished the constitution and bombarded the parliament in 1908 with Russian and British support.
+This led to a second effort with constitutionalist forces marching to Tehran, forced Mohammad Ali Shah's abdication in favour of his young son, Ahmad Shah Qajar, and re-established the constitution in 1909.

+The revolution ended in December 1911 when the Shah's ministers oversaw the expulsion of the deputies of the Second Majlis from the parliament "with the support of 12,000 Russian troops".